Meet our Board of Governors

 Born in Nigeria, Harriman was educated in England where he developed a life-long love for the arts.
 This led him to picking up a camera and honing his craft.

 Luke Mayhew is currently a Non-Executive Director of InterContinental Hotel Group and DFS, and has worked in senior roles across the Travel and Retail sectors, including 13 years as a Director of John Lewis.
 Alongside his commercial work, Luke is a Trustee of BBC Children in Need and the National Youth Orchestra.
 Until recently, Luke was also a member of Tate’s Finance and Operating Committee and Tate Enterprise Board.

 He has held board roles at WH Smith, Pets at Home and Brambles, and was Chairman of the British Retail Consortium.

 Glyn Aikins has been Co-President of the Since ‘93 record label since its launch by Sony Music UK in 2018.

 He is the signing hand behind key British music acts including Artful Dodger, So Solid Crew, Emily Sandé and Professor Green.
 Previously, Glyn held the post of Artist & Repertoire (A&R) Director at Virgin Records for nine years, having worked as an A&R executive for them for several years prior.

 Glyn is passionate about nurturing a new generation of diverse grassroots talent onto international success.

 At HarperCollins Venetia was responsible for setting up the imprint HarperPerennial, and her distinguished marketing career saw her lead the marketing operations for both HarperCollins and Collins Educational.
-She is also Vice Chair of Governors for West London Free School and Earl’s Court Free School.
+She was also Vice Chair of Governors for West London Free School and Earl’s Court Free School.